 Is Social Media important for my brand?

 Well, it depends on the people you serve.
 If you produce and market poultry feed, then the focus needs to be on direct marketing.
 If you sell fried chicken to young adults, then social media must be an integral part of your marketing.
 The questions you need to ask yourself as a marketer are

 (1) Who are my consumers?

-(2) How can I reach them in the most effective way?
+(2) How can I reach them most effectively?

-(3) Where can I reach them in the most effective way?
+(3) Where can I reach them most effectively?

 The answers to the questions will make you conclude whether social media is essential for your brand.

 Key to Success in Social Media

 There are two basic principles that successful brands in social media followers.

 Unlike conventional media in which you can develop a TVC or a key visual for a press advertisement, and use it for 3 to 4 months, users of social media demand you to generate and deliver new exciting news all the time.
 That is where the concept of ‘Always On’ is created.
 A brand in social media must always keep communicating with the user.
 It must bombard the user with the new and exciting news that the user will want to share with others.
 But why should the user care about the news?
 What is in it for the user?
 That is where rich, relevant, and engaging content comes in.
 Your brand has a personality, there is a reason why humans connect with your brand, a reason they believe in it.
 Make that reason relevant to social media.
 Make content that will build a strong relationship between your brand and the consumer.